Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Snapshot-QAOA

 \section{Snapshot-QAOA}

 In this section, we go through the general theoretical framework for Snapshot-QAOA, which implements a partial quantum annealing schedule in the Quantum Approximate Optimization Algorithm (QAOA) \cite{QAOA}.
-We begin by discussing the types of Hamiltonians $H$ that our approach can be applied to (Section \ref{sec:general_hamiltonian_structure}), then we discuss how such $H$'s can be viewed as a ``snapshot" at some point time of an adiabatic quantum annealing schedule (Section \ref{sec:annealingSnapshot}), and lastly, we provide formulae for the $(\vec{\gamma},\vec{\beta})$ values that correspond to a partial annealing schedule (Section \ref{sec:QAOA_with_Partial_Anneal_Schedule}).
+We begin by discussing the types of Hamiltonians $H$ that our approach can be applied to (Sec.~\ref{sec:general_hamiltonian_structure}), then we discuss how such $H$'s can be viewed as a ``snapshot" at some point time of an adiabatic quantum annealing schedule (Sec.~\ref{sec:annealingSnapshot}), and lastly, we provide formulae for the $(\vec{\gamma},\vec{\beta})$ values that correspond to a partial annealing schedule (Sec.~\ref{sec:QAOA_with_Partial_Anneal_Schedule}).